NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 Each of these modes is, of course, doubly-degenerate according to the representations of the $C_{\infty\mathrm{v}}$ symmetry group.
 The other mode is simply a slight rotation of this mode to make it *odd* through the $x$ axis, whereas we excited only the *even* modes due to our source symmetry.
 Equivalently, one can form clockwise and counter-clockwise propagating modes by taking linear combinations of the even/odd modes, corresponding to an angular $\phi$ dependence $e^{\pm i m\phi}$ for $m$ = 3, 4, and 5 in this case.

 You may have noticed, by the way, that when you run with the narrow-bandwidth source, `harminv` gives you slightly different frequency and $Q$ estimates, with a much smaller error estimate &mdash; this is not too strange, since by exciting a single mode you generate a cleaner signal that can be analyzed more accurately.
-For example, the narrow-bandwidth source for the $\omega=0.175$ mode gives:
+For example, the narrow-bandwidth source for the $ω=0.175$ mode gives:

 ```
 harminv0:, 0.175247426698716, -5.20844416909221e-5, 1682.33949533974, 0.185515412838043, 0.127625313330642-0.13463932485617i, 7.35320734698267e-12
 ```

-which differs by about $10^{-6}$ from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in $\omega$ gives a larger relative error in the small imaginary frequency.
+which differs by about $10^{-6}$ from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in $ω$ gives a larger relative error in the small imaginary frequency.

 ### Exploiting Symmetry